Working hours and tasks

 100

-PhD, local degree programme committee, DPU
+PhD, standing assessment committee, DPU

 School forum